Morse code: Representation, timing, and speeds

+Note that the two mark signals, the dit and dah, are an odd number of dits long (1 or 3), and the gaps or spaces that always follow them are also odd numbers of dits (1, 3, or 7).
+Because of that, any code in ITU International Morse always comes out to an even number of dits when both the mark and space timing of the whole symbol are counted.
+That makes ITU Morse have a two-dit-long staccato beat, which helps telegraphers keep their transmit rate steady.

 Transmission

 Morse code can be transmitted in a number of ways: Originally as electrical pulses along a telegraph wire, but later extended to an audio tone, a radio signal with short and long tones, or high and low tones, or as a mechanical, audible, or visual signal (e.g. a flashing light) using devices like an Aldis lamp or a heliograph, a common flashlight, or even a car horn.
 Some mine rescues have used pulling on a rope - a short pull for a dot and a long pull for a dah.
+Ground forces send messages to aircraft with panel signalling, where a horizontal panel is a dah and a vertical panel a dit.